Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Often, a cruciate ligament injury does not cause pain.
 Instead, the person may hear a popping sound as the injury occurs, followed by the leg buckling when trying to stand on it, and swelling.
 However, each individual may experience symptoms differently.

-The symptoms of a cruciate ligament injury may resemble other conditions or medical problems.
-Always consult your doctor for a diagnosis.
+The symptoms of a cruciate ligament injury may look like other conditions or medical problems.
+Always see your doctor for a diagnosis.

 The medial collateral ligament is injured more often than the lateral collateral ligament.
 Stretch and tear injuries to the collateral ligaments are usually caused by a blow to the outer side of the knee, such as when playing hockey or football.